- About CTTC

 615.343.3548 • email@example.com

-Masood joined CTTC in February 2012 and is responsible for identifying, protecting and marketing technologies in both physical and life sciences.
+Masood joined CTTC in February 2012 and is responsible for identifying, protecting and marketing technologies in both physical and life sciences, as well as managing the licensing activities for VU e-Innovations.
 Prior to joining CTTC, Masood was a technology transfer intern and a post-doctoral research fellow at Wake Forest University.
-Masood received his Ph.D. in 2010 from the Virginia Tech-Wake Forest University School of Biomedical Engineering, working at the Wake Forest Institute for Regenerative Medicine.
-He received a Bachelor of Technology degree in Dairy Science and Technology, and subsequently received M.Tech and MS degrees in Biotechnology and Bioinformatics.
-Masood is a member of Association of University Technology Managers.
+Masood received his Ph.D. in 2010 from the Virginia Tech-Wake Forest University School of Biomedical Engineering, working at the Wake Forest Institute for Regenerative Medicine where he worked on developing tissue engineered skeletal muscle constructs for functional repair in a rodent injury model.
+He also worked on cardiovascular bioengineering, specifically evaluating the impact of smooth muscle seeding on structural, biomechanical, and physiological characteristics of tissue engineered blood vessels, using a sheep carotid-jugular fistula model.
+He received a Bachelor of Technology degree in Dairy Science and Technology, and subsequently received M.Tech and MS degrees in Biotechnology and Bioinformatics, respectively.
+Masood is a member of Association of University Technology Managers, where he serves on the Membership Committee, and the Licensing Executives Society.
+Masood is a winner of 2014 Howard Bremer Scholarship awarded by Association of University Technology Managers (AUTM).

 Hassan Naqvi, Ph.D.